 I expect to see PaaS and IaaS utilized more and more by bad actors as they fall in love as we have.
 With the ability to propagate files so easily, cloud vendors are going to have to be increasingly vigilant to monitor and protect against malicious usage of their services.
 As the larger cloud service providers (CSPs) start to monitor this activity, smaller CSPs may become more attractive to the cybercriminals.
-Intel Security will be on the lookout, as should CSPs, for the following activity on cloud services:
+McAfee will be on the lookout, as should CSPs, for the following activity on cloud services:

 - Hosting of pump-and-dump payloads, malicious websites, and hacker data collection on public cloud services, mostly paid with bitcoin